-The Complainant observes that the addition of the term "TRADES" is not sufficient to escape the finding that the domain name is confusingly similar to the trademark "ARCELORMITTAL".
+The Complainant observes that the addition of the letters "CA" and of the dash is not sufficient to escape the finding that the domain name is confusingly similar to the trademark "ARCELORMITTAL".

-The Complainant asserts that the addition of the term "TRADES" does not change the overall impression of the designation as being connected to the Complainant's trademark "ARCELORMITTAL".
+The Complainant asserts that the above-mentioned addition does not change the overall impression of the designation as being connected to the Complainant's trademark "ARCELORMITTAL".
 It does not prevent the likelihood of confusion between the disputed domain name and the Complainant, its trademark and the domain name associated.